 It’s important to take whatever steps you can to prevent prediabetes from progressing into type 2 diabetes.
 A full life is possible, however, when you are living with any type of diabetes.
 If insulin becomes part of your treatment plan, our pharmacists will walk you through your first injections and answer any questions you have about symptoms or side effects.

 The last thing you need while settling into a new routine is the stress of managing prescriptions and dealing with insurance.
-We’re here to help, by consolidating medications into streamlined monthly deliveries, setting up automatic refills, and offering free same-day delivery.
+We’re here to help, by consolidating medications into streamlined monthly deliveries, setting up automatic refills, and offering fast delivery.

 Learn how we can support your diabetes treatment plan by contacting us via in-app messaging or phone at 1-800-874-5881.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.